Getting Your Kids to Eat more Vegetables

 Getting your kids to eat more vegetables isn't always easy.

-Not all kids fight eating the vegetables on their plates, but there are those that will not touch them no matter how you dress them up.
+Not all kids fight eating the vegetables on their plates, but some will not touch them no matter how you dress them up.

 Maybe you or your spouse won’t eat them either.

-Vegetables are such an important part of our daily nutrient, especially for growing bodies.
+Vegetables are an important part of our daily nutrients, especially for growing bodies.

 Getting your kids to eat more vegetables isn’t always easy.